William-Young-97/fizzbuzz/README.md

 # Fizzbuzz test

 This simple program will print "fizz" on multiples of 3 and "buzz" on multiples of 5.
 On multiples of 5 and 3 it will print "fizzbuzz".
-The main purpose of this program was to practice test driven development (TDD), using Rspec.
+The main purpose of this program was to practice test driven development (TDD) using Rspec.

 ## Objectives